 The Panther Activity Center (PAC) is located on the second floor of the Panther Gym (Building D).
 In an effort to support student engagement and retention, this space allows students to take a break from studying or unwind with friends.
 The PAC includes movie-style couches, 52" LCD televisions, Wi-Fi, DVD Player, billiards table, air hockey table, table tennis, dart board, foosball, and board games.
 Also, located in the PAC is a fitness center designed to meet the fitness needs of the students.
 The SFSC Fitness Center includes treadmills, stair climbers, stationary bikes, and a variety of weight-lifting equipment.
 To enter the facility, present a valid SFSC ID.
-Pete's Pantry is located within the PAC and is open to the entire SFSC community.
-The Pantry offers non-perishable food and basic hygiene items for free for those in need.
 For more information, contact the student life coordinator at 863-784-7435.